Beeville Orange Growers

-The Beeville Orange Growers was the initial moniker of the minor league baseball teams based in Beeville, Texas between 1910 and 1977.
-The Beeville Orange Growers played exclusively as members of the Southwest Texas League in 1910 and 1911, winning the 1911 league championship.
-The Beeville Bees played in the 1926 Gulf Coast League, with the name revived for the 1976 Gulf States League team.
-The Beeville Blaze played as members of the 1977 Lone Star League.
+The Beeville Orange Growers were a minor league baseball team that was based in Beeville, Texas.
+The Beeville Orange Growers played exclusively as members of the Class D level Southwest Texas League in 1910 and 1911, capturing the 1911 league championship.

+They were succeeded by the Beeville "Bees" who played in the 1926 Gulf Coast League, with the name revived for the 1976 Gulf States League team.
+The Beeville "Blaze" played as members of the 1977 Lone Star League.